keithamoss/govhack-tools/index.md

 * That you register your team and fill our your project information,
 * that you submit a 3 minute video by the end of the competition (5:30PM AEST Sunday), and
-* that you make your project source code and assets available online under an open license.
+* that you make your project source code and assets available online under an open license (such as [Creative Commons](http://creativecommons.org.au/)).

 It's useful to bear in mind that the competition judges will be focused on the tangible outcomes of your project, so making your team page a snazzy and useful resource with information about your project, screenshots, your 3 minute video, and anything else that shows off how *awesome* your project is is actually REALLY important :)